bocoup/django_gmapsfield/README.md

 Features
 --------
-Currently the module allows for

-Its simple to install:
+Its simple to install - use this command to upgrade as well:

     #  python setup.py install